Chronic Fatigue Syndrome (CFS)

-- Difficulty thinking that gets worsen under pressure.
+- Trouble thinking that gets worse under pressure.

 - Orthostatic intolerance.
 This means standing upright makes symptoms worse.
-Lying back down or elevating your feet may ease the symptoms but does not fully get rid of them.
+Lying back down or raising (elevating) your feet may ease the symptoms.
+But it doesn't fully get rid of them.

 How is chronic fatigue syndrome treated?

 There is no cure for CFS.
-Treatment may be aimed at easing symptoms.
+Treatment is aimed at easing symptoms.

 Treatment may include: